Green Deep Reinforcement Learning for IoT Edge Intrusion Detection: Experimental Results

 \subsection{Security Analysis}

-This section evaluates the performance of the proposed DRL-based IDS, DeepEdgeIDS and AutoDRL-IDS, under real-time DDoS attacks.
+This section evaluates the performance of the proposed DRL-based IDS, DeepEdgeIDS, and AutoDRL-IDS, under real-time DDoS attacks.
 The system logs in Figure~\ref{fig:system_logs} illustrate continuous monitoring and adaptive threat mitigation capabilities.
 During normal operation, system utilization remains minimal with CPU usage at 12.1\%, memory at 23.8\%, and energy consumption at 0.962~J, while maintaining 98.7\% detection accuracy and a 0.35~s response time.
-As a DDoS attack emerges, CPU usage increases to 35.2\%, memory to 52.5\%, and attack probability to 90.5\%, prompting packet rate limiting by the DRL-based IDS.
+As a DDoS attack emerges, CPU usage increases to 35.2\%, memory usage to 52.5\%, and attack probability to 90.5\%, prompting the DRL-based IDS to implement packet rate limiting.
 Moreover, under severe attack conditions, resource utilization peaks at 39.6\% CPU and 65.3\% memory, while the system enforces IP blacklisting with a 0.65s response time.
 Following mitigation, the DRL-based IDS restores normal operation with 99.1\% detection accuracy, confirming its ability to maintain operational stability and resilience in a dynamic edge gateway.
 Both models demonstrate adaptability, low-latency detection, and effective resource management throughout the attack and recovery phases.
-DeepEdgeIDS exhibits a rapid response under high-intensity DDoS due to its unsupervised AE–DRL hybrid design, achieving stabilization within 0.65 seconds of attack onset, while AutoDRL-IDS maintains steady-state precision during recovery.
+DeepEdgeIDS responds rapidly to high-intensity DDoS attacks due to its unsupervised AE–DRL hybrid design, stabilizing within 0.65 seconds of attack onset, whereas AutoDRL-IDS maintains steady-state precision during recovery.